-District VIII AVMA Board of Directors Representative
+District 8 AVMA Board of Directors representative

-Dr. Sam Miller is a 1991 graduate of Texas A&M University and has been a practicing veterinarian for 30 years.
+Dr. Sam Miller is a 1991 graduate of Texas A&M University and has been a practicing veterinarian for more than 30 years.
 He began practice in McAllen, Texas, and currently owns a five-doctor small animal practice in Houston.

 Shortly after moving to Houston, he became involved in organized veterinary medicine as a board member of the Harris County Veterinary Medical Association, eventually becoming president.
-It was during this time that Sam truly came to realize the importance of organized veterinary medicine.
+It was during this time that he truly came to realize the importance of organized veterinary medicine.

-In September 2008, he found himself leading the veterinary response in the aftermath of Hurricane Ike which caused significant damage to the Houston/Galveston area.
-Working closely with city and state officials, they were able to respond to the needs of the veterinary community to address the animal-related issues during the disaster response.
+In September 2008, Dr. Miller found himself leading the veterinary response in the aftermath of Hurricane Ike, which caused significant damage to the Houston/Galveston area.
+Working closely with city and state officials, they were able to respond to the needs of the veterinary community to address the animal-related issues caused by the disaster.
 As a result of his leadership, he was recruited to work with local and state officials to develop disaster response guidelines for the city and state.
-For his efforts, Dr. Miller was recognized with an “Outstanding Achievement Award” by the Texas Veterinary Medical Association.
+For his efforts, Dr. Miller was recognized with an Outstanding Achievement Award by the Texas Veterinary Medical Association.